kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 * we send an email with a magic link (one time, randomly generated code)
 * The user clicks the link and the service being used will identify the token and exchange it for a live token, logging the user in.

-## Goal of this article - create a passwordless auth for a User and send them an email containing a magic link
+## Goal: create a passwordless auth for a User and send them an email containing a magic link

+### Create a user model and controller

+    rails g controller users index edit update rails g model User name:string email:string login_token:string login_token_valid_until:datetime rake db:migrate

+### Create the skeleton for the login logic

+    rails g controller logins create
+    rails g controller sessions create destroy

+### Configure Sorcery

+Let's go to [Github](https://github.com/Sorcery/sorcery) and see what we need to configure Sorcery and link it to the User model

+In the Gemfile

+    gem 'sorcery'

+and the in the terminal

+    bundle

+### Create a form that submits an email

+Install simple form

+In the Gemfile

+    gem 'simple_form'

+and the in the terminal

+    bundle

 * Create a User model
 * Install Sorcery